ztauthstar/ztauthstar-specs/README.md

-# ZTAuth*: Zero Trust AuthN/AuthZ Models and Trusted Delegations
+# ZTAuth*: Zero Trust AuthN/AuthZ and Trusted Models

 **ZTAuth*** redefines authentication (AuthN) and authorization (AuthZ) with models that are:

 - **Transferable**, **Versionable**, **Immutable**, and **Resilient**.
-- Enable **trusted delegations** and Zero Trust security.
+- Enable **trusted models** and Zero Trust security.

 > The purpose of this repository is to collect and maintain implementations of the specifications related to the ZTAuth* Architecture.